imagej/imagej.github.io/pages/TrackScheme.md

     colored in green.
 The TrackMate displayers and the TrackScheme are linked and share the same selection.
 This will become very handy soon.
-  - With the TrackScheme window selected, press the {% include key content="Delete" %} key.
-The cell disappears in TrackScheme, and the spot vanishes from the displayer.
+  - With the TrackScheme window selected, press the

+{% include key content='Delete' %}

+`key.
+The cell disappears in TrackScheme, and the spot vanishes from the displayer. `

   - To refresh the view, click the **Redo layout** button in TrackScheme.
 Each column is re-populated and re-numbered.